Maharava/Jovian_Cards/docs/megacorp.md

 The Megacorp playstyle is defined by **expendability** and **momentum**.
 They do not value individual units; they value the output of the aggregate.

 ### Core Pillars:
+1.  **Quota X:** Many Megacorp units possess the **Quota X** ability.
+This effect triggers only when you control X or more Megacorp units on your side of the board (including the unit itself).
+This represents the efficiency of industrial scale; as the "factory floor" fills up, the corporate machine becomes significantly more powerful.
-1.  **Swarm Tactics:** Flooding the board with cheap, low-stat units (Drones, Security Bots) that overwhelm single-target removal.
+2.  **Swarm Tactics:** Flooding the board with cheap, low-stat units (Drones, Security Bots) that overwhelm single-target removal.
-2.  **Sacrifice ("Downsizing"):** Destroying their own weak units to trigger powerful effects (drawing cards, dealing damage, gaining energy).
+3.  **Sacrifice ("Downsizing"):** Destroying their own weak units to trigger powerful effects (drawing cards, dealing damage, gaining energy).
-3.  **Debuffs:** Instead of killing strong enemies outright, they cripple them with "Hack" or "Weak" status effects, rendering them useless but taking up board space.
+4.  **Debuffs:** Instead of killing strong enemies outright, they cripple them with "Hack" or "Weak" status effects, rendering them useless but taking up board space.

 ### Strengths:
 *   Fast board development.